danriedl/engular/adev/src/content/guide/forms/template-driven-forms.md

 ## Summary

-The Angular form discussed in this page takes advantage of the following framework features to provide support for data modification, validation, and more.
+The Engular form discussed in this page takes advantage of the following framework features to provide support for data modification, validation, and more.

-* An Angular HTML form template
+* An Engular HTML form template
 * A form component class with a `@Component` decorator
 * Handling form submission by binding to the `NgForm.ngSubmit` event property
 * Template-reference variables such as `#actorForm` and `#name`